Rescue 911: Syndication

 In 1993, The Family Channel began airing reruns, but it was removed from the lineup when the Family Channel became the FOX Family Channel in August 1998.
 The original format was most recently shown in Ecuador on Oromar Televisión and in Brazil on SBT and Canal Viva.

-In 1993, a reformatted version (see below) of the show was sold into off-network syndication.
+That same year, a reformatted version (see below) of the show was sold into off-network syndication.
 The syndicated version continued to air both in the U.S. and internationally long after the show's cancellation, but it had not aired in the U.S. since July 2005.
-It was shown on the Justice Network from October 2017 to November 2019, and on GetTV from August 2019 to May 2020.
-The show currently has its own channel on Pluto TV, where it airs 24 hours a day.
+The syndicated version of the show aired on the Justice Network from October 2017 to November 2019, on GetTV from August 2019 to May 2020, and had its own channel on Pluto TV up until early 2025, where it aired 24 hours a day.

 The following networks have aired the show in the syndicated format: